aileot/nvim-laurel/doc/MACROS.md

 (set! name-?flag ?val)
 ```

 - `name-?flag`: (string) Option name.
-As long as the option name is literal
+As long as the option name is bare-string,
-  string, i.e., neither symbol nor list, this macro has two advantages:
+  i.e., neither symbol nor list, this macro has two advantages:

   1. A flag can be appended to the option name.
 Append `+`, `^`, or `-`, to
      append, prepend, or remove, values respectively.